noamtamir/get-cli/README.md

-# Get
+# get-cli
-A simple unsafe way to store and fetch data locally.
+A simple unsafe cli tool to store and fetch data locally.
 Need to fill in your parents zipcode on an online form?
 Need to paste your linkedin profile on a job application?
 Fetch them quickly from your terminal!
 The value will be copied to your clipboard, and you can paste it BLAZINGLY FAST! :)

 ## Install and setup